Kids in the City

 Share

 Morskie Oko is the largest lake in the Tatra Mountains, located at an altitude of 1,395 m above sea level.
-You can reach the Morskie Oko Lake by foot – the trail is about 8 km long (hiking time is 2 hours 25 minutes).Ā Morskie Oko itself makes a very big impression, also on children – it’s a truly stunning lake.
-The route to Morskie Oko runs along an asphalt road which is usually walked by hundreds – if not thousands – of tourists (in July and August, Morskie Oko is visited by about half a million tourists).
-There is only one way to avoid the crowds and enjoy the exceptional nature of the Morskie Oko Lake – set out on the trail when the rest of the tourists is still at their hotels (enter the trail at about 7-8 am).
+You can reach the Morskie Oko Lake on foot – the trail is about 8 km long (hiking time is 2 hours 25 minutes).
+Morskie Oko makes a huge impression, also on children – it’s a truly stunning lake.
+The route to Morskie Oko runs along an asphalt road, which is usually walked by hundreds – if not thousands – of tourists (in July and August, about half a million tourists visit Morskie Oko).
+There is only one way to avoid the crowds and enjoy the exceptional nature of the Morskie Oko Lake – set out on the trail when the rest of the tourists are still at their hotels (enter the trail at about 7-8 am).

 Attractions of the Morskie Oko Lake trail:

 • At the end of the trail, there is a big mountain hut (schronisko) and outside wooden benches where you can relax after a hike or have a hot meal.
-Usually, you will need to wait in lines to order or to take a seat
+Usually, in high season, you must wait in line to order.

-• The trail around the Morskie Oko Lake takes an additional 55 minutes and is not accessible to strollers.
-It’s really worth the effort – you can see fish and the water has a beautiful color
+• The trail around the Morskie Oko Lake takes an additional 55 minutes and is inaccessible to strollers.
+It’s worth the effort – you can see fish, and the water is beautiful.

-• An interesting option when you are at the Morskie Oko Lake is to hike to Czarny Staw pod Rysami Lake (up 30 minutes, down 20 minutes, it’s quite a steep trail).
+• When you are at the Morskie Oko Lake, an interesting option is to hike to another stunning lake – Czarny Staw pod Rysami Lake (up 30 minutes, down 20 minutes, it’s quite a steep trail).
 It beautifully overlooks the lake of Morskie Oko.
-It’s located at an altitude of 1,583 m above sea level.Ā The water has a dark blue color which, thanks to the shade for most of the day, resembles black, from which the pond took its name.
-The Czarny Staw Pod Rysami Lake is the second deepest lake in the Tatras (and the fourth in Poland)
+It’s located at an altitude of 1,583 m above sea level.
+The dark blue water, which, thanks to the shade for most of the day, resembles black, from which the pond took its name.
+The Czarny Staw Pod Rysami Lake is the second deepest lake in the Tatras (and the fourth in Poland).

 • Hike time up: 2 hours 25 minutes